Chase Fourcade: Alabama Airborne

 In 2022, Fourcade signed with the Alabama Airborne of Major League Football (MLFB).
 On July 13, 2022, he reported to the league's first-ever training camp in Mobile, Alabama, with the Alabama Airborne alongside AJ Bush from Illinois and Max Meylor from Wisconsin–Whitewater.
 Players from the Airborne and two other teams were abruptly kicked out of the hotel they were staying at on July 28, 2022, and shortly thereafter it was announced that the league would suspend the 2022 season.

 Pittsburgh Maulers

 On August 31, 2022, Fourcade signed with the Pittsburgh Maulers of the United States Football League (USFL).
-Heading into the 2023 USFL season he will compete with James Morgan, Connor Sampson, and Troy Williams for a roster spot and the starting role.
+Heading into the 2023 USFL season he was expected to compete with James Morgan, Connor Sampson, and Troy Williams for a roster spot.
+Fourcade was released on April 4, 2023.

+New Orleans VooDoo

+On December 29, 2023, Fourcade signed with the expansion Louisiana VooDoo of the Arena Football League (AFL).

+Coaching career

+Fourcade began his coaching career as a volunteer assistant at St. James High School in 2023.
+In 2024, he served as the offensive coordinator for West Jefferson High School.

+On February 3, 2025, Fourcade was hired as the quarterbacks coach for Central Arkansas University, his first collegiate coaching position.

 Personal life

 Fourcade is the son of Keith and Jill Fourcade.
 His uncle, John Fourcade, played for Ole Miss and the New Orleans Saints as a quarterback.